 I couldn’t have been more than five or six years old when he introduced me to the aggregation of starlight cast through our galactic plane.
-That type of impromptu education came readily from my Dad.
+That type of impromptu education came readily from my dad.
 As a boy, I didn’t understand most of his teaching - his words were cryptic and laced with spiritual references - and by the time I was a teen, his training made me shrink away.
 He had a way of using the minimum number of words at a critical point in time to peel away my clouded thoughts and sink a jewel of wisdom inside my mind.
-Most of these instances revolved around some sort of trauma as if the event held a spike for him to drive home.
-His lessons often hurt me but in the manner of how a tree must feel when it’s pruned after a storm or a fowl when forced to moult by the change of season.
-As well, his counsel could be tender but those moments were rare.
+Most of these instances revolved around some trauma as if the event held a spike for him to drive home.
+His lessons often hurt me, but in the manner of how a tree must feel when it’s pruned after a storm or like a fowl when forced to molt by the change of season.
+He could tenderly counsel, but those moments were rare.

 He carefully considered everything around him and enjoyed sharing his opinions.
-Most of his thoughts were common but some he held close as they were too deep to fully sound or were on the fringe of reason.
-One of those guarded suspicions was that we are all as fragments of the same stone or like embers kicked from some fire at the dawn of creation.
+Most of his thoughts were common, but some he held close as they were too deep to fathom or were on the fringe of reason.
+One of those guarded suspicions was that we are all fragments of the same stone or like embers kicked from some fire at the dawn of creation.
 Another of his ruminations was that we’d all lived previous lives, connected by genetic memory.
 He dabbled in numerology and past life regression but rooted himself with a sound and intelligent mind.